eweOS/iso/README.md

   - `subprofiles/{subprofile}/`: (Optional) subprofile directory
     - `config.sh`: (Optional) config script in chroot
     - `files/`: (Optional) files to be used in subprofile level `config.sh`, installed to `/.files/` before `config.sh`
+    - `title.txt`: (Optional) title to be used in limine menu, which defaults to be subprofile name
   - `default_subprofile.txt`: (Optional) default subprofile
 - `config`:
   - `common`: common config script in chroot